Revealing One’s True Personality by Pealing Away Learned Behaviors That Go Against It

 Growing up, children learn to take after their parents.
 By copying some or all of their parents’ behaviors, children learn-by-doing many of the important skills they will need to survive as adults, as if ‘playing grown-up’.
 This includes adopting trivial routines, such as cooking and cleaning, getting up and getting ready, chatting with neighbors, and so forth.
 More importantly, they learn critical survival skills, such as how to ‘play house’ and maintaining personal hygiene.

 Thus we may find ourselves trapped in adulthood, striving to master learned behaviors which we dared not question.
-We continue to live by behaviors that harm us both physically or mentally, because it’s the only way we know.
-As an alternative, we can choose to begin a process of self-awareness by carefully ‘pealing away’ the adopted layers of our personality.
-These layers represent what we took after others.
+We continue to live by behaviors that harm us both physically or mentally because it’s the only way we know.
+As an alternative, we can choose to begin a process of self-awareness by carefully ‘peeling away’ the adopted layers of our personality.
 We can hold specific behaviors up to our personal scrutiny, assessing their deeper meaning and value, and decide whether they harm or benefit us.

 Once we have become aware of our own behaviors, perhaps for the first time, we also discover which behaviors genuinely belong to ourselves.
 The self-aware individual may learn that he is not like an onion, without a core, but like an oyster, carefully protecting the pearl of our personality.

-We learn that we possess a core self, our core personality that we owe not to dominant others, but to our own will mixed with cosmic influence.
-Understanding what the core self is offers us a most empowering insight, namely that we are original individuals, no longer bound by another’s logic and expectations.
-The core self represents our truest inner voice, that pulsates like a heartbeat, ”Here I am, I am me.”
+We learn that we possess a core self, our core personality that we owe not to domineering others, but to our own will, mixed with cosmic influence.
+Understanding the core self offers us a most empowering insight, namely that we are original individuals, no longer bound by another’s logic and expectations.
+The core self-represents our truest inner voice, that pulsates like a heartbeat, ”Here I am, I am me.”
 This voice can never be silenced.

 Even these oppressed souls can recover their true selves, reaping great psychological benefits in the process.
 I conclude with an insight by Steven Stosny, Ph.D.,

 “A person with a strong core self cannot be verbally or emotionally abused.
 But the relationship with an abusive person most certainly will be damaged.
-This bears repeating: Your partner—or anyone else—cannot emotionally abuse you once your are in touch with your core self and your core values; only relationships can be emotionally abused.”
+This bears repeating: Your partner—or anyone else—can not emotionally abuse you once you are in touch with your core self and your core values; only relationships can be emotionally abused.”